DeathSurfing/OllamaWrapper/README.md

 # Ollama Wrapper

-This is a Python wrapper for interacting with the [Ollama](https://ollama.com) API, allowing you to seamlessly integrate Ollama's capabilities into your applications.
+This is a Ollama wrapper for interacting with the [Ollama](https://ollama.com) API, allowing you to seamlessly integrate Ollama's capabilities into your applications.
 The wrapper requires you to have Ollama running locally on your computer.

 ## Prerequisites